 Chase Rice Is Unapologetically Playing By His Own Rules On New Album: It’s A ‘Great Feeling’

-In this EXCLUSIVE interview, Chase Rice tells us all about putting out his new album on his own terms, his epic encounter with Garth Brooks at the CMA Awards and so much more!
+In this EXCLUSIVE interview, Chase Rice tells us about putting out his new album on his own terms, his encounter with Garth Brooks at the CMA Awards and much more!

 It’s been a crazy year for Chase Rice — he left his record label, signed with a new one and put out a new album, Lambs & Lions, in just a matter of months.
 It was all worth it, though.
 “I wasn’t having fun.
 I wasn’t having fun at all,” Chase admitted to HollywoodLife.com EXCLUSIVELY.
 “Now, that’s completely changed.
 I’m able to put out the music I wanted.
 I took this album to [my new label] and I was like…this is my album.
 No negotiations.
 This is what I want to do.
 And they were all in.
 I was fed up with everything musically, so this was a fresh start and a great feeling.”